-Change permissions for projects, workbooks and data sources
+Change permissions for projects, workbooks, and data sources

-After connecting to your Salesforce data, you can choose how users interact with the Salesforce project, workbooks and data sources published on your site.
+After connecting to your Salesforce data, you can choose how users interact with the Salesforce project, workbooks, and data sources published on your site.
 Permissions are a great way to make sure the right users have access to the starter content and enable them to build workbooks of their own.
 For more information about configuring permissions on your site, see Permissions.

 Create workbooks in Tableau Online

-Web Authoring: Connect to your data directly in Tableau Online to explore and create custom data visualisations of your own.
+Web Authoring: Connect to your data directly in Tableau Online to explore and create custom data visualizations of your own.
 For more information, see Creators: Get Started with Web Authoring(Link opens in a new window) in Tableau Desktop help.

-Fix greyed-out views by replacing field names
+Fix grayed-out views by replacing field names

-To fix greyed-out views:
+To fix grayed-out views:

 Above the dashboard, click Edit.

-Navigate directly to the greyed-out sheet.
+Navigate directly to the grayed-out sheet.